Trapped: Escape Fort Nisqually is back! Learn more about this escape room game

 Museum Hours of Operation

-October-April Monday: Closed Tuesday: Closed Wednesday thru Sunday: 11am-4pm May-September Monday thru Sunday: 11am-5pm Closed on the following holidays: New Year's Day Thanksgiving Christmas Day
+October 1 - April 30 Monday: Closed Tuesday: Closed Wednesday thru Sunday: 11am-4pm May 1 - September 30 Monday thru Sunday: 11am-5pm Closed on the following holidays: Thanksgiving Day Christmas Day